Please contact me if you have information or resources or ideas you'd like to share with others.

 Simulated blindness can have negative effects on people's perceptions of visually impaired

-When doing inservices about blindness to lay people, I usually avoid blindfolding them because often, whatever insights they gain about the use of other senses is more than offset by feeling frightened by the experience.
+When doing inservices about blindness to lay people, I usually avoid blindfolding them because often, whatever insights they gain about the use of other senses are more than offset by feeling frightened by the experience.

 by Arielle Silverman, Jason Guinn and Leaf Van Boven at the University of Colorado Boulder indicates that wearing a blindfold while performing everyday tasks has negative effects on people's perceptions of blindness.